• Scaling and root planing (SRP) aims to remove bacteria and infection from the soft tissues around the gums.

 Does scaling and root planing hurt?

 Patients describe the procedure as uncomfortable but not painful.
-Either way, local anesthetic can be administered to minimize any scaling and root planing pain.
+Either way, a local anesthetic can be administered to minimize pain during scaling and root planing.

 What to eat after deep teeth cleaning?

 Hard and sticky snacks may cause sensitivity or reduce the effectiveness of scaling and root planing.
-You best stick to soft foods such as soups and pasta for at least a day.
-Drink plenty of fluids, ideally water, as well.
+You'd best stick to soft foods such as soups and pasta for at least a day.
+Drink plenty of fluids, ideally water.

 Does scaling and root planing carry any risks?

-Generally, there aren’t many scaling and root planing risks if the procedure is done correctly.
-There’s no way teeth fall out after deep cleaning, unless you grossly fail to follow post op instructions.
+Generally, there are few risks with scaling and root planing if the procedure is performed correctly.
+There is no way teeth fall out after deep cleaning, unless you grossly fail to follow post op instructions.
 This may also lead to bacteria in the bloodstream, a fever, and tooth sensitivity.

 If you suffer from any diseases that make you particularly vulnerable to infection, you may have to take a course of antibiotics.
 This may start before the procedure.